 Make the Chile Sauce

-- Roast the peppers, peel them and remove and discard the stems and seeds.
+Roast the peppers, peel, and remove and discard stems and seeds.

-- Blend chile flesh in a food processor or blender until chunky.
-Add water, peeled garlic, oil, lime juice, salt, and optional cumin.
+Blend chile flesh in a food processor or blender until chunky.
+Add water, garlic, oil, lime juice, salt, and cumin, if using.
 Process until smooth.
 If you would like a spicier sauce, include 1 or 2 seeded jalapeño peppers.

 Make the Pollo Verde

-Pour the sauce over the chicken.
-Bake for about 35 to 45 minutes or until the center of the thickest part of the chicken breast has reached 165 F /74 C.
+Pour sauce over chicken.
+Bake for about 35 to 45 minutes or until center of the thickest part of chicken breast has reached 165 F.

-Remove the dish from the oven and crumble the cheese over the chicken.
+Remove dish from oven and crumble cheese over chicken.
 Serve immediately, with hot corn tortillas and Mexican rice and/or beans, if desired.

 Steam expands quickly in a blender, and can cause ingredients to splatter everywhere or cause burns.
 To prevent this, fill the blender only one-third of the way up, vent the top, and cover with a folded kitchen towel while blending.